Queries#

 Flow#

-Flow can also be queried which is done on the GPU only.
+Flow can also be queried, which is currently done on the GPU only.
 Query against the Flow Provider or use the SampleFlowHelper.